ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   * Number: 5

   * Meaning: Network Operator Policy.
-The code indicates that the request was filtered according to a policy imposed by the operator of the local network (where local network is a relative term, e.g., it may refer to a Local Area Network or to the network of the ISP selected by the user).
+The code indicates that the request was filtered according to a policy imposed by the operator of the local network (where local network is a relative term, e.g., it may refer to a Local Area Network or to the network of the ISP selected by the end user).

   * Applicability: Blocked